No man's land: places where time stands still

 Chernobyl Exclusion Zone, Ukraine

-This doll was left behind in a kindergarten in Pripyat.
 There have been talks to redraw the boundaries of the Chernobyl Exclusion Zone to reflect the declining radioactivity in the outer parts of the area, but some areas still send Geiger counters into a fit of beeps.
-Before the war, the Chernobyl Exclusion Zone was safe to visit for tourists, but could be explored on guided tours only.
+Before the war, the Chernobyl Exclusion Zone was safe to visit for tourists but only on guided tours.

 Comments